cmacdonald/IRcourseHM/README.md

 This is a sample Eclipse (and Maven) project for creating a new weighting model and proximity feature in Terrier.

-In your coursework, following the coursework specification, you will be expected to edit/make new version of `src/main/java/uk/ac/gla/dcs/models/MyWeightingModel.java` and `src/main/java/uk/ac/gla/dcs/dsms/SampleProxFeatureDSM.java`
+In your coursework, following the coursework specification, you will be expected to edit/make new version of `src/main/java/uk/ac/gla/dcs/models/MyWeightingModel.java` and `src/main/java/uk/ac/gla/dcs/dsms/SampleProxFeatureDSM.java`.
+You should also edit the corresponding unit tests to ensure your implementations work as expected.

 ## Compilation